This post contains affiliate links, and we will be compensated if you buy after clicking on our links

 If you have a muscle injury, you most likely experience pain related to fascia damage.

-Scraper tools release the adhesions in your fascia caused by muscle tension and muscle alignment problems.
+Scraper tools release the adhesions in your fascia caused by muscle tension and alignment problems.

 The Myofascial Releaser Ellipse Pro is made of bevelled edges that are hard and narrow enough to apply pressure and “scrape” your muscles and fascia.